Edgerton, Ohio

 Edgerton is a village in Williams County, Ohio, United States in the extreme northwest corner of the state.
-The population was 2,012 at the 2010 census.
+The population was 1,881 at the 2020 census.

 History

 The area around Edgerton was organized as St. Joseph Township on December 2, 1832.
 Edgerton was platted in 1854.
-The village was named after Alfred P. Edgerton, a land agent.
+The village was named after Alfred Peck Edgerton, a land agent and U.S. congressman.
 A post office was established in 1854.
 The village was incorporated on December 4, 1865.